cognitivexr/CogStream/README.md

 Streaming protocol
 ------------------

-Streaming is initiated between a client and an engine by first sending the negotiated StreamSpec, serialized as UTF-8 encoded JSON.
+Streaming is initiated between a client and an engine by first sending the negotiated `StreamSpec`, serialized as UTF-8 encoded JSON.
 The packet is prefixed with an uint32 (4 byte little endian) to indicate the string length.

+### Frames

 The remaining packets on the connection are of type `FramePacket`, which are encoded as follows: